mapeditor/tiled/docs/manual/export.rst

 elements.
 These support horizontal and vertical flipping, but no rotation.
 For tile objects, scaling is also supported.

 Tilesets in Tiled have to be named the same as the corresponding backgrounds in the GameMaker project.
-Otherwise GameMaker gets cought in an infinite error loop when loading the exported room.gmx file from Tiled.
+Otherwise GameMaker gets caught in an infinite error loop when loading the exported room.gmx file from Tiled.

 Object Instances
 ~~~~~~~~~~~~~~~~